Do I Qualify for Bankruptcy Chapter 7 in Greensboro, NC?

 Required Credit Counseling

 Pre-bankruptcy credit counseling is required for all debtors.
 This involves a fee, and can often be completed online or over the phone.
-You must take and pass credit counseling offered by an accredited provider approved by the bankruptcy administration in the district here in Greensboro.
+You must take and pass credit counseling offered by an accredited provider approved by the bankruptcy administration in the district here in Greensboro, NC.
 In North Carolina, your bankruptcy cannot be filed until after this step is completed successfully.

-Preparing for Your Greensboro Bankruptcy
+Preparing for Your Greensboro, NC Bankruptcy

 Now that you have fully qualified for bankruptcy in North Carolina, it is time to file your petition in Greensboro and wait for your court date.
 In the meantime, there are some rules you should still abide by: